Pakistani police raid the home of former Prime Minister Imran Khan - ExBulletin

 Pakistani police raid the home of former Prime Minister Imran Khan

-LAHORE, Pakistan (Reuters) – Pakistani police plan to raid the Lahore home of former prime minister Imran Khan on Friday, a provincial official said, a step that could trigger more violence amid political and economic instability. in the South Asian nation.
+LAHORE, Pakistan, May 19 (Reuters) – Pakistani police plan to raid former Prime Minister Imran Khan’s Lahore home on Friday, a provincial official said, in a step that could spark more violence amid instability politics and economy in this South Asian country. .

 Hundreds of police, led by the district commissioner, will carry out the search after receiving a warrant to do so, said Amir Mir, the information minister of sprawling Punjab province.